Daaouan/DL_Lab4/README.md

 3. Generate new data and assess its quality compared to original data.

 ## Evaluation
-At the end of the lab, students are expected to:
+At the end of the lab, we are expected to:
-- Provide a synthesis of their learning outcomes.
+- Provide a synthesis of our learning outcomes.
-- Push their work to a GitHub repository and draft a detailed README to summarize the lab's insights.
+- Push our work to a GitHub repository and draft a detailed README to summarize the lab's insights.

 ## Tools and Environment
 - Google Colab or Kaggle for implementing and running the models.
 - GitHub or GitLab for version control and submission.

 ## Conclusion
-This lab is aimed at providing hands-on experience with advanced deep learning models, empowering students with the skills needed to design, implement, and evaluate generative models in PyTorch.
+This lab is aimed at providing hands-on experience with advanced deep learning models, empowering us with the skills needed to design, implement, and evaluate generative models in PyTorch.